bonanzi/glove80-keymaps/README.md

 3. Run the `rake` command in this repository.

+   > **Need `rake` on macOS?** Install Ruby (the language that ships with the
+   > Rake build tool) and expose it to your terminal:
+   >
+   > 1. Install [Homebrew](https://brew.sh/) if you have not already.
+   > 2. `brew install ruby`
+   > 3. Add Homebrew's Ruby to your shell path (for example, append
+   >    `export PATH="/opt/homebrew/opt/ruby/bin:$PATH"` to
+   >    `~/.zshrc` on Apple Silicon or `/usr/local/opt/ruby/bin` on
+   >    Intel Macs, then restart your terminal).
+   > 4. Verify things work by running `ruby -v` and `rake -V`; if `rake`
+   >    is missing, install it with `gem install rake`.

 4. Copy the new `keymap.dtsi` contents back into the "Custom Defined Behaviors" text box in the Layout Editor for your keymap.

 You don't need to change the per-finger layers (such as "LeftPinky") manually.

+#### Keeping custom layers across upgrades

+To carry your personal base, symbol, or other layers forward when you update to a newer upstream release, capture them once into `custom/layer-overrides.json` and let the build process re-apply them automatically on top of any upstream
+changes:

+1. List the layer names you want to preserve in `custom/layers_to_preserve.json` (for example: `QWERTY`, `Symbol`, or the locale-specific `World` layer that holds your German characters).
+2. Run `scripts/capture_layer_overrides.rb` to record the current definitions of those layers into `custom/layer-overrides.json`.
+3. Commit both files to your branch.
+Future runs of `rake` will load that JSON and overwrite the generated layers so your custom layout remains intact after you merge the latest release.

+Re-run the script whenever you intentionally change one of your preserved layers so that `layer-overrides.json` stays in sync with your edits.

+Once your overrides are captured, upgrading to a new upstream release becomes
+straightforward:

+1. Ensure your override snapshot is current (re-run the capture script if you have tweaked your preserved layers since the last commit).
+2. Fetch the upstream repository and merge or rebase the release you want on top of your branch (for example, `git fetch upstream` followed by `git rebase upstream/main`).
+3. Re-run `rake dtsi` (or your preferred `rake` target) so the build picks up the new upstream keymap plus your saved overrides.
+4. Flash or export the regenerated artifacts as you normally would.

 ##### Mirroring horizontally